-- Fred Gius and John Nosacka, DWR Div. of Flood Management - Charlie Alpers, USGS mercury scientist
+- Mark List, Kevin Brown and John Nosacka, DWR Div. of Flood Management - Charlie Alpers, USGS needed.

-The Cache Creek Settling Basin needs to be excavated occasionally to maintain its design sediment removal efficiency.
-Partners interested in disposing of soil from the settling basin are needed.
 Such a project could be a win-win situation that supports maintenance of the settling basin by removing accumulated sediments and fill material needed elsewhere.
 Results of these studies would strongly influence future options for operation and maintenance of the basin.